 Richard H. Driehaus was born and raised in Chicago.
-A man with a multitude of interests and causes, Mr. Driehaus has made significant impacts in both business and charity.
+A man with a multitude of interests and causes, Mr. Driehaus made a significant impact in both business and charity.
 Within the investment management industry, he earned a reputation for posting top investment results and for building an enduring boutique investment management firm that bears his name.
-Outside of business, he has focused his attention and energy on a variety of philanthropic and community service-oriented projects, individually and through the efforts of The Richard H. Driehaus Foundation and the Richard H. Driehaus Charitable Trusts.
+Outside of business, he had focused his attention and energy on a variety of philanthropic and community service-oriented projects, individually and through the efforts of The Richard H. Driehaus Foundation and the Richard H. Driehaus Charitable Trusts.

 Richard H. Driehaus Founded Driehaus Capital Management LLC.

 Mr. Driehaus founded Driehaus Capital Management LLC in 1982.
-He is the architect of the firm’s growth equity investment philosophy and acts as the firm’s Chairman.
+He was the architect of the firm’s growth equity investment philosophy and was the firm’s Chairman.

 Mr. Driehaus' success began in 1968, when he started his employment at A.G.
 Becker, where he worked in the Institutional Trading Department.
 Two years later he became the youngest portfolio manager and was ranked among the top 1% of the portfolio managers measured by the A.G.
 Becker Fund Evaluation Service.
 From 1973 to 1979, he worked at various brokerage firms including Mullaney, Wells & Co., where he was the Director of Research, and Jesup & Lamont, where he was Director of Research and a money manager.

 In 2000, he was named to Barron’s “All-Century” team of 25 individuals identified as the most influential within the mutual fund industry over the past 100 years.
 He was also highlighted alongside legendary investors Warren Buffett, Sir John Templeton and Ben Graham in the book: “The World’s 99 Greatest Investors” by Magnus Angenfelt.